History of Kashmir: Early history

 The Alchon Huns under Toramana crossed over the Hindu Kush mountains and conquered large parts of western India including Kashmir.
 His son Mihirakula (c.
 502–530 CE) led a military campaign to conquer all of North India.
 He was opposed by Baladitya in Magadha and eventually defeated by Yasodharman in Malwa.
 After the defeat, Mihirakula returned to Kashmir where he led a coup on the king.
 He then conquered of Gandhara where he committed many atrocities on Buddhists and destroyed their shrines.
 Influence of the Huns faded after Mihirakula's death.

-In 659, Sogdia, Ferghana, Tashkent, Bukhara, Samarkand, Balkh, Herat, Kashmir, the Pamirs, Tokharistan, and Kabul all submitted to the protectorate under Emperor Gaozong of Tang.

 Hindu Dynasties

+A c.
+750–800 CE gray schist three-headed Shiva scrulpture from Kashmir, also showing Parvati, Ganesha, Kumara, Bhairava and Vrishabha.

+Shiva temple at Pandrethan, near Srinagar, dating to c.
+8th–9th century CE.

 A succession of Hindu dynasties ruled over the region from the 7th-14th centuries.
 After the seventh century, significant developments took place in Kashmiri Hinduism.
 In the centuries that followed, Kashmir produced many poets, philosophers, and artists who contributed to Sanskrit literature and Hindu religion.
 Among notable scholars of this period was Vasugupta (c.
 875–925 CE) who wrote the Shiva Sutras which laid the foundation for a monistic Shaiva system called Kashmir Shaivism.
 Dualistic interpretation of Shaiva scripture was defeated by Abhinavagupta (c.
 975–1025 CE) who wrote many philosophical works on Kashmir Shaivism.
 Kashmir Shaivism was adopted by the common masses of Kashmir and strongly influenced Shaivism in Southern India.

+Karkota dynasty

 Martand Sun Temple Central shrine, dedicated to the deity Surya.
 The temple complex was built by the third ruler of the Karkota dynasty, Lalitaditya Muktapida, in the 8th century CE.
 It is one of the largest temple complex on the Indian Subcontinent.

 In the eighth century, the Karkota Empire established themselves as rulers of Kashmir.
 Kashmir grew as an imperial power under the Karkotas.
 Chandrapida of this dynasty was recognized by an imperial order of the Chinese emperor as the king of Kashmir.
 His successor Lalitaditya Muktapida lead a successful military campaign against the Tibetans.
 He then defeated Yashovarman of Kanyakubja and subsequently conquered eastern kingdoms of Magadha, Kamarupa, Gauda, and Kalinga.
 Lalitaditya extended his influence of Malwa and Gujarat and defeated Arabs at Sindh.
 After his demise, Kashmir's influence over other kingdoms declined and the dynasty ended in c.
 855–856 CE.